 Are there any disadvantages for me?

 No. If you decide to participate in the study all your data will stay protected and anonymous.
-As the study will take place independently from the University Hospital Essen, none of your data will be shared with the physicians who are treating you.
+As the study will take place independently, none of your data will be shared with the physicians or therapists who are treating you.
 You will not be disadvantaged in any way during or after your therapy stay.

 All your personal data will be pseudonymized for collection and processing at the Institute for Cognitive Neuroscience, RUB.
 Here, a randomized personal code will be generated which cannot be traced back to your name.
 According to the General Data Protection Regulation (ger.
 DS-GVO) you have the following rights: